gjchow/quiz-app/README.md

 To view all the words go to the **View** page.
 Clicking on a word will bring you to the word and the definitions, where you can edit the definitions or delete the word.

-The **MC** page will show a word and 4 buttons, each with a definition on it.
+The **MC Quiz** page will show a word and 4 buttons, each with a definition on it.
 Select the one with the correct definition on it.
 Upon selection the correct answer will show up green and an incorrect answer will be red.

-The **Text** page will show a definition and a textbox.
+The **Text Quiz** page will show a definition and a textbox.
 Enter the word into the textbox.
 If the answer is correct the textbox will be green amd an incorrect answer will be red.

 To start:
 - `clone repo`